Beam Protocol: MimbleWimble Architecture

 This article contains references to Beam, a privacy-focused cryptocurrency, and Volity, a regulated CFD trading platform.
 This content is produced for educational purposes only and does not constitute financial advice or a recommendation to buy or sell any financial instrument.
 Always verify current regulatory status and platform details before using any privacy-enhancing protocol or trading service.
 Some links in this article may be affiliate links.

-Quick answer: Beam is a MimbleWimble-based privacy blockchain that strips addresses and amounts from the public ledger using blinding factors and kernel commitments.
-The 2026 Beam Virtual Machine adds confidential smart contracts, the SEC March 2026 release labelled Beam a Digital Tool (a meaningful regulatory upgrade from prior security framings), and opt-in view keys allow selective disclosure to auditors without surrendering default privacy.
-Trading remains restricted in India and tightly gated under EU MiCA.
+Quick answer: Beam is a Mimblewimble privacy blockchain that strips addresses and amounts from the public ledger using blinding factors and kernel commitments.
+The Beam Virtual Machine adds confidential smart contracts, and opt-in view keys allow selective disclosure to auditors without surrendering default privacy.
+The live constraint for traders is venue availability, which varies by jurisdiction and by exchange.

 ⓘ Disclosure